s-r-e-e-r-a-j/SiteScraper/README.md

 **Note:** Use this tool responsibly and only on sites where you have explicit permission, as unauthorized scraping can lead to legal issues.

-## Use Responsibly
+## Disclaimer

- `Warning`: Use SiteScraper only on websites you own or have explicit permission to test and analyze.
-Unauthorized use of this tool on external sites without permission may violate laws and terms of service.
+SiteScraper should only be used on websites you own or have explicit permission to test and analyze.
+Unauthorized use on external sites without permission may violate laws and terms of service.
+The author is not responsible for any misuse or legal consequences resulting from the use of this tool.

 ## Compatibility
 - Linux (Debian, RedHat, Arch)